Fleid/fleid.github.io/_posts/2020-05-28-adf-devops.md

 We will leverage Key Vaults to store the credentials of data sources that don't support Managed Identity.

 Since there is currently no way to dedicate Key Vaults to factory instances sharing the same repo, **we will have to share those credentials in development wether we share factory instances or not**.
-Contrary to SHIR, there is no hidden wiring, so the `baseUrl` value is stored in the repo.
-Maintaining different values for each developer branch plus the release and master branches through the feature lifecycle is certainly possible but will be painful.
-I'm lobbying the ADF team to either get Key Vault linked services a hidden wiring like SHIR, have them source their `baseUrl` from global parameters, and/or allow us to lock JSON declaration files in the ADF UI so their value is not saved to the repo but kept local.
+Because contrary to SHIR, there is no hidden wiring for Key Vault linked services: the `baseUrl` value is stored in the repository.
+Maintaining different values for each developer, the release and master branches through the feature lifecycle is certainly possible but will be painful.
+I'm lobbying the ADF team to either get Key Vault linked services a hidden wiring like SHIR, allow us to source their `baseUrl` from global parameters, and/or allow us to lock JSON declaration files in the ADF UI so their value is not saved to the repository but kept local.
 We'll see how that goes.

 The release pipeline will update the `baseUrl` property to point to the right Key Vault instance when moving through environments.
 For a single development factory instance setup: